 Aquaculture and tilapia: a fish that may tip the balance

 Overfishing has been rife for decades and our seas and oceans have become vastly depleted in fish reserves.
-Despite this, over 70% of the world’s population lives on the coast, relying on fish as a major protein source.
+Despite this, around 40%* of the world’s population lives on or close to the coast, largely relying on fish as a major protein source.
 It is time to look inland, towards freshwater aquaculture.

 It is not only the fact that there are fewer fish in the ocean, but plastic waste could even surpass the amount of fish in the ocean by 2050.
 Methods of sustainable marine fish farming are also questionable, with up to one third of wild fish catches going towards coastal ‘farms’ where the underwater cages have to withstand extreme weather conditions, predator attacks and other threats